 3. 96% of employers think the launch of vaccine will have a positive or neutral impact within the trucking industry

 Most employers are optimistic about the vaccine’s impact on the trucking industry.
 Employers believe the vaccine will protect drivers and allow them to safety take on more work.
 This, in turn, will help businesses and grow the economy.

-The full results from our research report are coming soon!
+Download the full results from our State of Trucking research report here.